replicate/cog/docs/python.md

 While this will increase your image size and build time, it offers other advantages:
 - Faster `setup()` time
-- Ensures idempotency and reduces your model's reliance on external systems- Preserves reproducibility as your model will be self-contained in the image
+- Ensures idempotency and reduces your model's reliance on external systems
+- - Preserves reproducibility as your model will be self-contained in the image

 > When using this method, you should use the `--separate-weights` flag on `cog build` to store weights in a [separate layer](https://github.com/replicate/cog/blob/12ac02091d93beebebed037f38a0c99cd8749806/docs/getting-started.md?plain=1#L219).